ChrisGrindereng/Superbowl-Countdown/README.md

 - In addition, I was able to test output of the functions in JSFiddle before implementing them into the application.

-###MVP(Minimum Viable Product) and Stretch Goals:
+###MVP(Minimum Viable Product)
 ###MVP
 - Build a clock that counts down from the date and time of the Superbowl.
-###Stretch Goals
 - Add styling elements.

 ###Contributions to be added: